Chigwell services is a name that has been applied to two service areas on the M11.

 The original and best-known plan has a story behind it.

-In 1971 the plans for the services went to a public inquiry as they were very controversial, with the MP for Chigwell saying it would "ruin the amenities of a beautiful place".
+In 1971 the plans for the services went to a public inquiry as they were unpopular locally, with the MP for Chigwell saying it would "ruin the amenities of a beautiful place".
 It passed and preparation works were completed.

-Even the Ministry knew the services would be quiet, as they suggested it should only have a petrol station and café, and requested it had single-storey buildings only.
+Even the Ministry knew the services would be quiet, so they suggested it should only have a petrol station and café, and requested it had single-storey buildings only.
 It would have one of the first services to sell only one type of fuel.
-The site is 36 acres.
+The site is 36 acres in size.

 However, reflecting on the likely success of the services and their own financial position at the time, Forte pulled out soon after winning.
 The services went to tender again, this time receiving no replies.